Residential Architecture · New York City

 Narrow lots, party walls, aging infrastructure, and often an LPC landmark overlay on top of standard DOB requirements.
 We’ve done this work extensively — modernizing performance without losing the character that makes these buildings worth owning.

-Multi-Family Residential
+Multi-Family

-From walk-ups to mid-rise buildings
+Walk-ups to mid-rise

-Where the details define everything
+Where details define everything

 New Construction

-Building on a vacant lot in NYC
+Building on a vacant lot

 Process

-How a Project Unfolds
+How a project unfolds.

-Every residential project follows the same six-phase arc — though the pace and specifics vary with scope, budget, and regulatory context.
-Here is what working with ArcheA Studio looks like from the first conversation to the finished home.
+Every residential project follows the same six-phase arc — though pace and specifics vary with scope, budget, and regulatory context.
+Here is what working with ArcheA looks like from the first conversation to the finished home.

 01

-Initial Consultation & Site Review
+Consultation & Site Review

 02